A step toward a reinforcement learning de novo genome assembler: Materials and methods

-In this study, 7 experiments were evaluated against the seminal approach --- referred to as approaches 1.1, 1.2, 1.3, 1.4, 2, 3.1, and 3.2 --- and their methodologies are described in the next 3 subsections.
-In each approach, as in the seminal approach, the main goal is to reach an agent trained by reinforcement learning capable of identifying the correct order of \emph{reads} from a sequenced genome.
-Figure 2 illustrates this proposal, where the set of \emph{reads} from the sequencing process is initially represented as the agent's interaction environment; the agent learns the order of \emph{reads} by observing the environment's current state and the rewards produced from the successive actions taken --- until it (ideally) reaches the correct order for the analyzed \emph{reads}.
+In this study, 7 experiments were evaluated against the seminal approach.
+The main goal was to reach an RL trained agent, to correctly identify the order of \emph{reads} from a sequenced genome.
+Fig \ref{fig:07} illustrates this proposal, where the environment represents the set of \emph{reads} to assemble; the agent interacts with the environment by taking actions intended to order the \emph{reads}; for each action taken, the environment is updated and provides to the agent a corresponding reward; the agent learns from the reward received, and takes a new action, until reaching (ideally) the correct order of \emph{reads}.

-These approaches will consider the findings of the scalability analysis from the previously mentioned work of Xavier et. al. Efforts were then made for improving the reward system adopted in the seminal approach --- especially in the approaches described in the next subsection - and to optimize the agent's exploration --- in the approaches described in the last two subsections.
+The approaches produced here consider scalability analysis~\cite{xavier2020}, with improvements made to the reward system --- especially in Approaches 1 - and to optimize the agent's exploration --- approaches 2 and 3.